-- 1. Starting at the KeyAssign|IFB menu, select the IFB assignment you want to assign to the keypanel key.

-- 2. Press the SEL button.
+- 1. Starting at the KeyAssign|IFB menu, select the IFB assignment you want to assign to the keypanel key. - 2.
+Press the SEL button.

-- A list of auto-functions appear.
+A list of auto-functions appear.

-- 3. Using the arrow buttons, select the auto-function you want to assign to the IFB assignment, if applicable.

-- 4. Press the SEL button.
+- 3. Using the arrow buttons, select the auto-function you want to assign to the IFB assignment, if applicable. - 4.
+Press the SEL button.

-- Tap Key appears in the panel display.

-- 5. Press down on the keypanel key position where you want the IFB assignment to appear.
-The key color changes and the alpha appears on the key.
+5. Press down on the keypanel key position where you want the IFB assignment to appear.

-Key Assign Menu, Spcl List
+Key Assign Menu, Special List

-Spcl List assigns a key that talks and/or listens to a special list.
+Special List assigns a key that talks and/or listens to a special list.
 The key is not available until members have been assigned to the special list in AZedit.